SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex2/README.md

     | F | Null | **Yes** (default) |
 ![](images/DataModel_001.png)

-5. Choose the Checkmark Icon to create the entity.
+5. Check that the entity is updated with the fields.
+Close the right-hand panel.

 6. Now, you can see an entity in the Data Model Editor.